 Security is an essential requirement for payment gateways.
 One of the major security measures that a payment gateway must follow is data encryption with SSL ( it encrypts the information so that the card details and all other sensitive data is protected).

-Quick and efficient customer support is a must for any payment gateway that you choose for your store.
-When issues arise with payments it can quickly jeopardize your payment flow and make customers leave without completing transactions.
+Quick and efficient customer support is a must for any WooCommerce payment processors that you choose for your store.
+When issues arise with payments, it can quickly jeopardize your payment flow and make customers leave without completing transactions.
 In some other cases, it may adversely affect security as well.

 If you are selling internationally or plan to do so, it’s better to go for payment gateways that support a large number of countries and currencies.
 This will reduce the chances of having to change your payment gateway once you widen your market.